-Abaqus provides to the users an extensive array of user subroutines regarding standard, explicit (or CFD analyses).
+Abaqus provides the users an extensive array of user subroutines regarding standard, explicit (or CFD analyses).
 For instance, here we introduce some of the most popular and important subroutines in Abaqus/Standard and Explicit.
 Writing user subroutines with Abaqus will be presented in the last part of the article.
-However, all user subroutines applicable in Abaqus can be found in Abaqus User Subroutines Reference Guide:
+However, all user subroutines applicable in Abaqus can be found in the Abaqus User Subroutines Reference Guide:

 We start with simpler ones:

 They are typically used when a load is a complex function of time and/or position (a f (t, x) function for a load).
 So, use these subroutines to define nonuniform, distributed mechanical loads (pressures and body forces).
 These subroutines can also be used to define a load that varies with element number and/or integration point number.